 I have to admit that I am not a huge fan of soups.

 There is no specific reason for this… I guess that when it comes down to making and eating a filling meal that will give me a good amount of energy for a while, I usually choose something other than soup.

 But I love peas!
 I grow Sugar Snap peas in the spring and they usually last us through the summer.
 We eat them fresh and we love them.

 Then, during the winter, to get our pea fix, we eat pea soup from dry split peas.

 We love both green split peas and yellow (they are really orange…) split peas.

 I happened to have a bag of yellow split peas in the pantry so I used it, but this Israeli yellow split pea soup recipe can be made with both kinds of dry peas; green or yellow.
 It’s delicious both ways.

 It’s a really simple recipe.
 It’s a recipe that used to be a regular winter meal when I was growing up.

-Like almost any Israeli recipe, it starts with garlic and onion and olive oil.
+Like almost any Israeli recipe (like this delicious bean soup recipe), it starts with garlic and onion and olive oil.
 Then, it’s just peas, carrots, stock, and seasonings.

 Instead of using chicken stock, feel free to use vegetable stock which will really easily make it a vegan yellow split pea recipe.